wilsonliaows/docs/developing-connectors/sdk.md

 2. Shared connector
 3. Public connector

-## Private connector
+## Build a private custom connector
-When you create a SDK based connector, by default, it is available only in your account. i.e. it is private.
+When you create a custom connector on the SDK, it is visible and available only in your account by default, i.e. it is private.
+You will be the only one who can use the triggers and actions of this custom connector when building recipes.

+If someone else tries to install a copy of your recipe in their account to use it, they will be notified that this recipe utilizes a custom connector that they don't have access to.

-## Shared connector
+## Share your custom connector
-SDK based connectors can be shared on an account by account basis i.e. as owner of shared connector you can allow specific accounts to use the connector.
+Custom connectors can be shared with other Workato accounts.
+As owner of the custom connector, you can allow specific Workato accounts to view and install the connector in their own account for use.

-Please note, sharing is achieved by copying, i.e. each account you share the connector will have their own copy that they can modify.
+Sharing is achieved by copying.
+Each Workato account you share the connector with will have the ability to make a copy of your custom connector code at that point in time.
+Subsequently, these Workato accounts can make modifications on their copy of the custom connector.

-### Install
+### Install someone else's connector
-When copying a recipe that uses a private connector, the user will be asked to obtain a **share link** for the connector.
-As the connector owner you can choose to share this link.
-If you do, you can mail the **share link**.
-The end user can click through this link to install the connector to their account.
+When users try to copy a recipe that uses a custom connector, they will be asked if they wish to request a **share link** for the custom connector.
+If they request for it, as the custom connector owner, you will be notified via email, and you can choose to share this link with them.
+Workato will send the requester a **share link**.
+The requester can click through this link to install the connector in their account.

-This creates a copy of the connector.
+This creates a copy of the connector in their account.

-### Upgrade
+### Upgrade your copied connector to the latest available version
-When you make a change to the connector, the end user will see an upgrade link.
-They can choose to upgrade their installed connector by clicking through the link.
+When the custom connector owner makes a change to the custom connector code, all Workato accounts with a copy of this custom connector will see an upgrade link.
+They can choose to upgrade their installed connector by clicking the link.

-Upgrade will overwrite any changes made by end user.
+The upgrade function will overwrite the copy of the custom connector code with the latest version of the master copy of the custom connector.
+This means that any changes to the custom connector code made by the requester will be overwritten.
+Do take note that this upgrade link appears whenever there is any change to the master copy of the custom connector, not necessarily when the custom connector owner has made a curated change.

 ## Public connector
-To enable global scope for your private connector, the code will need to submitted to Workato for review.
-Workato will usually approve or request for modifications within a few days.
+To enable global scope for your private connector, and make it such that all Workato users will be able to view and use your custo connector, you have to submit your code to Workato for review.
+Our team will approve or request for modifications within a few days.

-You can begin this process by submitting a pull request to our [repository](https://github.com/workato/connector_sdk).
+You can begin this process by submitting a pull request to our [custom connectors repository](https://github.com/workato/connector_sdk).